Wednesday, 8 July 2020

 Q2.
 What does the poet want to convey to the readers?

 Ans.
-The poet wants to convey to his readers that money, authority and other monetary gains can't provide us inner peace and real happiness. if you seek true happines and inner satisfaction, you need to be free from worldly desires and materialistic bonds.
+The poet wants to convey to his readers that money, authority and other monetary gains can't provide us inner peace and real happiness. if you seek true happiness and inner satisfaction, you need to be free from worldly desires and materialistic bonds.
 These attractions are not permanent and would give temporary happiness for real happiness you must free yourselves from such bondages and be simple, innocent and pure like a small child.

 Video on Amanda class 10